Rockets Twitter account back online minus 1M followers

 — Houston Rockets (@HoustonRockets) May 23, 2019

-The Rockets had more than 2.8 million Twitter followers as of Monday morning when their account, along with those of several college football programs, was suspended over previous video posts that used copyrighted music.
+The Rockets’ account, along with those of several college football programs, was suspended over previous video posts that used copyrighted music.

 The Rockets’ response: “Our Twitter account has been temporarily suspended due to a few prior social media posts with copyrighted music.
 We are working to correct the issue now.”